 Torshavn, Faroe IslandsTórshavn is a city of colors with its brightly-painted houses, vibrant boats in the marina, and the deep-green commons and grazing plots.
 Stroll through the city, enjoy the changing light playfully reflecting in the sea, and meet the locals.
 The Faroese may seem reserved, but are open and friendly on approach.
 Enjoy the changing weather, where even the rain and the fog bring out another hue.
 The harbor, the ocean, the hills, and the sky add to the many colors and the very special light in the Faroe Islands.

 Vagar Cliffs / Mykines, Faroe Islands

-Vágar, together with Mykines, are located in the westernmost part of the Faroe Islands.
-Vágar island has a broad variety of possibilities to explore the nature and its beauty, including the country's two largest lakes – Sørvágsvatn and Fjallavatn.
+Vágar, together with Mykines, is located in the westernmost part of the Faroe Islands.
+Vágar Island has a broad variety of possibilities to explore nature and its beauty, including the country's two largest lakes – Sørvágsvatn and Fjallavatn.

 Seydisfjordur, IcelandThe 11-mile cruise along Seydisfjördur showcases a scenic wonderland of stunning geology, cascading waterfalls, and soaring mountains.
 At its head, a natural harbor shelters the fishing town of the same name, renowned for its brightly painted 19th-century wooden buildings.